-Group Captain Cooksley, Commanding Officer of 90 Signals Unit, said "
+Group Captain Cooksley, added that "Encouraging our personnel to engage with STEM activities is not limited to supporting external events, but helping our people follow their interests in developing technology.
+Empowering our technicians to develop and improve themselves is critical to realising the RAF ‘Thinking to Win’ vision of finding novel and innovative ways to meet the varied challenges we face”.

 The RAF Leeming Hackspace meets every Thursday at 1500 in Building 29 (shared with the Sub-Aqua Club).
 For more information contact leeminghackspace@gmail.com.